flx/nummern/Implememtation_plan.md

 - Implement `canvassheets_api` in Python with `Project` and `Table` classes supporting:
   - `add_sheet`, `add_table`, `set_rect`, `resize`, `set_labels`, `set_cells`, `set_range`, `set_formula`.
 - Add a Swift `PythonEngineClient` that runs the script in a Python process and returns a reconstructed `ProjectModel`.
-- Ensure the engine can execute formulas in Python once dependencies are known (evaluation can be stubbed initially).
+- Ensure the engine can execute the script end-to-end and return a project (formula translation/execution lands in Step 9).
 - Add a repo-level virtualenv (`.venv`) workflow with pinned `requirements.txt`, and prefer that venv when launching Python.
 - Future: bundle a universal2 Python interpreter + stdlib inside the app bundle and point the engine at it for distribution.